levylabpitt/Leiden-FP/docs/CONTRIBUTING.md

 ![](images/FP-Copy-1-Sources.gif)

-4. Open a backup copy of FrontPanel-X-backup.vi to see how to modify the new FrontPanel.vi (See screenshots below)
+4. Open a backup copy of FrontPanel-X-backup.vi to see how to modify the new FrontPanel.vi

 ![](images/FP-Project-Explorer-1.png)
 ![](images/FP-Block-Diagram.png)